xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 **rawTIFF folder**:

-- .tiff - compressed raw image stack containing multiple image frames, not gain normalized
+- *.tiff - compressed raw image stack containing multiple image frames, not gain normalized
-- .pcm - IMID python command file for frame alignment using IMOD program
+- *.pcm - IMID python command file for frame alignment using IMOD program
-- .mdoc - adoc file that contains all the imaging condition information
+- *.mdoc - adoc file that contains all the imaging condition information
-- .log - it is log file of aligning result (after run pcm file to align frames)
+- *.log - it is log file of aligning result (after run pcm file to align frames)

 **alignedMRC foler**:

 - *_ali.mrc files - those are aligned of multiple movie frames, they are single images not movie frames

 **alignedJPG folder**:

-- JPG snapshot of the aligned MRCs together with power spectrum.
-These are for visually check image quality and sample condition.
+- JPG images of the aligned MRCs together with power spectrum.
+These are for visually checking image quality and sample condition.

 **SerialEM-Maps folder**: